 The next most expensive part of your travels is likely going to be accommodations (however, some can go further and camp or couch surf when they travel to save costs, we do not).

 We have three preferred vendors for accommodations when we travel.

 For those looking to stay in hostels, HostelWorld is the place for you.
 The service is one of the largest out there to find budget accommodations be it through dormitory style rooms, private rooms with shared facilities, and more.

 For those looking for private hotels, Booking.com is the one we always use.
 This site is one of the largest 3rd party booking websites in the world and almost always has a great deal- both for last minute bookings and flash sales.
 Even better?
 After a few bookings, the site has a loyalty program that includes 10% off at select properties and other comps/freebies as well!
 (However, if you are looking for properties in East Asia, Agoda sometimes has better deals in our experience.)

-For those looking for home stays, Airbnb is for you.
-Much like the above, Airbnb is one of the largest services out there for home stays, house rentals, and more and really gives a different kind of experience when traveling (something we're doing more and more of lately).
+For those looking for home stays, Airbnb or VRBO is for you.
+Much like the above, these services are some of the largest out there for home stays, house rentals, and more and really gives a different kind of experience when traveling (something we're doing more and more of lately).
 There are a bit more risks involved here since you'll be staying at a private residence instead of a hotel, but we've generally had great experiences in our dozens of rentals.
-For those who are new to Airbnb, the previous link will give you a credit for your first booking as well!

 We exclusively purchase our travel insurance through World Nomads.